marlopenaga/Active-Directory-Home-Lab-2024/README.md

 ## Description

 Complete step-by-step creation of an Active Directory (AD) Home Lab Environment simulating a simple corporate business network of 100 users.
-Utilizing PowerShell, Oracle VM Virtualbox, Windows Server 2022, and Windows 10 Enterprise to create a Domain Controller (DC) and a client user (USER) that will emulate an employee's workstation.
+Utilizing PowerShell, Oracle VM VirtualBox, Windows Server 2022, and Windows 10 Enterprise to create a Domain Controller (DC) and a client user (USER) that will emulate an employee's workstation.

 ## Environments Used
 >#### The downloads may take some time